cinemascience/cinema_lib/CONTRIBUTING.md

    isn’t ready to be seen. *devel* should be semi-stable and not broken, i.e., test before you push "python setup.py test".
 If you need help understanding "branchy style development" and *git*, please talk to Jon W.
-5. Regression tests (unit tests) will be REQUIRED for ANY new code (i.e., unit tests) pushed to *devel*.
+5. Regression tests (unit tests with previously known answers) will be REQUIRED for ANY new code pushed to *devel*.
 We haven't added CI (continuous integration) as of this writing, but it is planned.
 So you need to manually "python setup.py test" before you push.
 Tests go in cinema_lib.test
 6. Writing Python help (a long string at the entry point of any function, class, or module, i.e., “””this is a long string”””) will be REQUIRED to